-After a pickup gig w/ guitarist/singer Chris Harris in Raleigh, NC, they rehearsed and booked a real gig for April 15th, 1999…which inspired Scott to arrange George Harrison’s “Taxman”.
-They named the band GO THERE and had so much fun that they decided to do it again.
-Gigging sporadically, they managed to develop a cult following.
+After a pickup gig in Raleigh (NC) at Wicked Smile with guitarist Chris Harris, they rehearsed and booked a real gig for April 15th, 1999; that inspired Scott to re-arrange George Harrison’s “Taxman”…they named the band GO THERE and had so much fun that they decided to do it again.
+As possible, they performed locally and regionally.

-Eventually other projects and priorities got in the way.
-GO THERE disbanded in December 2004.
+Time passed and eventually life got in the way; GO THERE disbanded in December 2004.

 “…we’re pleased to play Scott’s music…it sounds great on the air and fits the channel perfectly.
 Keep up the great work…” – Russ Davis (Program Director, XM Radio “Beyond Jazz”; 11/16/07)

-“One of the best bands playing through the circuit!” — Eric Mullins (Owner, The Pourhouse Music Hall; Raleigh, NC)
+“One of the best bands playing through the circuit!” — Eric Mullins (Owner of The Pourhouse Music Hall; Raleigh, NC)

-“Though Sawyer can swing cerebrally, solving prickly harmonic riddles like a mathematician, he’s at his best as a blue-collar improviser, combining earthy jazz and accessible blues that make the listener wanna holler.
-My fave Sawyer-led combo is “Go There”, a rockin’ power trio fueled by the percolating backbeat of Kenny Soule (ex-Nantucket) and the bass rumble of Bobby Patterson.” — Joe Vanderford (The Independent Weekly “Best Bet’s” )
+…”Though Sawyer can swing cerebrally, solving prickly harmonic riddles like a mathematician, he’s at his best as a blue-collar improviser, combining earthy jazz and accessible blues that make the listener wanna holler.
+My fave Sawyer-led combo is “Go There”, a rockin’ power trio fueled by the percolating backbeat of Kenny Soule (ex-Nantucket) and the bass rumble of Bobby Patterson.” — The Independent Weekly (Joe Vanderford)